SteveYi-LAB/WHOIS-Search/README.md

 # SteveYi Whois

-SteveYi Whois System which used on whois.steveyi.net
+SteveYi Whois System, which was used on whois.steveyi.net

 ## Install